alloystorm/dvvr/README.md

 ## Documentation

-To learn more about the features and functionalities, select a topic from the list on the left.
+To learn more about the features and functionalities, select a topic from the "table of contents" on the left or top of this page.

 ## Terms & Conditions